treangenlab/somatem/docs/tool_status-quicknotes.md

   - (_Most reads are unclassified with the legionella database_) Download a mock nanopore fastq file from some nf-core module porechop etc. to test with.

 ## Pre-processing
 - Combining : stringing pre-processing modules into a subworkflow.
-Testing in progress.
+Tested, works.
-  - pipeline works ; but trying to incorporate default parameters that Austin wrote in as `task.ext.args` ;
+  - pipeline works ; incorporated default parameters that Austin wrote in as `task.ext.args` ;
-    - Switching to nf-core template for full compatibility to this one
+    - (_Switching to nf-core template for full compatibility to this one_)
   - (_fixed: fixed the stalling workflow with `channel.value([])` input to chopper_) Getting hung up after running runHostile now. (so the previous issue of getting stuck still persists?)
   - (_fixed: using value process `Channel.value()` for reusing single value channels_) something wrong with the runHostile subworkflow?
 Is only running hostile on 1 input instead of 2 ; and is getting stuck
   - ```log